 Most websites and forums have terms and conditions that prohibit abusive or offensive material and allow users to report posts.

 For example, patient feedback on NHS Choices should comply with its Comments Policy.
 Posts can be reported to the site moderators using the link provided alongside each comment.
 NHS Choices does not promise to remove such comments, although it promises to investigate as soon as possible.

 It may be possible to seek a correction, clarification and/or apology from a media outlet if a member feels their clinical practice has been misrepresented online.

 In addition, the publicity generated often means the defamatory comment reaches a wider audience than the original statement.
-It is therefore not generally in the interests of MDU members to use our mutual fund to pursue defamation actions.
+It's therefore not generally in the interests of MDU members to use our mutual fund to pursue defamation actions.

-In 2014, the Court of Justice of the European Union (CJEU) ruled that search engine operators are data controllers and that individuals therefore had the right to ask them to remove search results on privacy grounds if these 'appear to be inadequate, irrelevant or no longer relevant, or excessive'.
+In 2014, the Court of Justice of the European Union (CJEU) ruled that search engine operators are data controllers and individuals therefore had the right to ask them to remove search results on privacy grounds if these 'appear to be inadequate, irrelevant or no longer relevant, or excessive'.

 The ruling said 'a fair balance should be sought' between the right to privacy and the public interest, which may depend on:

 The major search engines Google, Bing and Yahoo have created web forms to request the removal of search results.
-Google says: 'In evaluating your request, we will look at whether the results include outdated information about your private life.
-We'll also look at whether there's a public interest in the information remaining in our search results – for example, if it relates to financial scams, professional malpractice, criminal convictions or your public conduct as a government official (elected or unelected).
+Google says: "In evaluating your request, we will look at whether the results include outdated information about your private life.
+We'll also look at whether there's a public interest in the information remaining in our search results – for example, if it relates to financial scams, professional malpractice, criminal convictions or your public conduct as a government official (elected or unelected)."

 When considering whether to make a request, you should also remember:

-This guidance was correct at publication on 25/04/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 30/01/2024.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.